machinateur/website/templates/markdown/blog/how-to-sanitize-full-html-5-documents-with-htmlpurifier.md

 Apart from that, there's a not insignificant part involved in sticking the both parts of the document template together.

 To do so, first the validation has to be switched off for the definition.
-SUch thing can be achieved by changing the `class` of the service definition for the _entity definition_ in the service container.
+Such thing can be achieved by changing the `class` of the service definition for the _entity definition_ in the service container.
 Override the fields by just re-adding the exiting ones to the defined fields from `parent`.
 The new class should inherit all other parts of the definition.
 The new fields for header/footer HTML should also get